cloudmesh-community/book/chapters/class/516/overview.md

 #### Project Report

-A project report is to be delivered and continuously improved throughout the semester in github.
+A project report is to be delivered and continuously improved throughout the semester in GitHub.
 It includes not just the analysis of a topic, but a short description of the Architecture and code, with **benchmarks** and demonstrated use.
 Obviously it is longer than a term paper and includes descriptions about reproducibility of the